ecmel/vscode-html-css/README.md

 ## Usage

-You can view a list of class attributes via `ctrl + space`.
+You can view a list of class and id attributes via `ctrl + space`.